learn-co-curriculum/node-modules-json/README.md

 * Plugins for frameworks

-Let's implement code which reads a JSON file and parses the file data into JavaScript object:
+Let's implement code which reads a JSON file and parses the file data into JavaScript object (`read.js`):

 ```js
 var fs = require('fs')